lwc/kumite/README.md

 ##### Starting tests
 In order to run a test, you must first select a starting point for your test.
 Typically this will happen inside a controller action in your application.
-When starting a test, you must provide an allocation method, in form of an instance that implements [Allocator](/lwc/kumite/blob/master/lib/Kumite/Allocator.php), something callable, or a constant value representing a variant.
+When starting a test, you must provide the test key of the defined test and optionally an array of metadata to attach to the test participant and allocation method that will override the method declared in the test definition.
+Allocators must be an instance that implements [Allocator](/lwc/kumite/blob/master/lib/Kumite/Allocator.php), something callable in php terms, or a constant value representing a variant.

 Using a constant value:
 ```php